Wednesday, October 23, 2024

 My favorite way to cook it is in the slow cooker -- set it whole in the slow cooker on low for 8 hours, remove and cut in half and scoop out the seeds.
 Dress with a little butter and a dash of salt.
 As the weather turns chilly, you can set this up in the morning and it's ready to be a star with dinner when you walk in the door.
 Athletes and after-school club kids have been known to eat a whole one while waiting for the meal to be served, and you can't really go wrong with this as a snack, since it packs so many minerals and nutrients.

 If you want to cube the squash before roasting, it makes a lovely addition to a kale-based salad.
 Add some pomegranate arils for an extra boost to nutrition and autumnal goodness.
 This recipe calls for pecans, which are also just everywhere in the Southeast in autumn, but you could use any nut, really: walnut or pine nut or almond.
 Skip the nuts if they aren't your thing, or switch to a seed if you have a nut allergy.
-Pumpkin seeds carry the autumn theme, or sunflower seeds are always a nice choice; both roast well with the recipe below.
+Pumpkin seeds carry the autumn theme, or sunflower seeds are always a nice choice; both roast well with the Kale salad with squash and pecans recipe below.

 Ingredients